Toloka/docs/en/guide/troubleshooting/troubleshooting.md

 {% cut "Where is my file added if I upload it to the running pool?" %}

-If you have the **Keep task order** option enabled, labeling will start after the previously uploaded tasks are taken by users.
-If this option is disabled, we can't guarantee that the tasks are assigned in their sequence order.
+If you have the {% if locale == "en-com" %}**Keep task order**{% endif %} option enabled in the pool settings, labeling will start after the tasks you uploaded previously are taken by Tolokers.
+If this option is disabled, we can't guarantee that the tasks will be assigned in that order.

 {% endcut %}